ericmjl/thesis/introduction.md

 ## Genome Structure & Evolution

 The influenza A virus is a negative strand RNA virus, comprised of 8 genomic RNA segments.
 Together, the RNA segments encode its polymerase (PB2, PB1, PA, NP), viral entry and release proteins (HA, NA), a matrix protein (M) and a non-structural protein (NS) (#figure).

 Being an RNA virus means that influenza is prone to copying errors during replication inside a host cell (#cite).
 This 'sloppiness' allows the influenza virus to evolve rapidly, and can be thought of as an **evolutionary drift**.

 Evolutionary drift coupled with selection contributes to the difference in evolutionary rates that are observed between the external and internal genes.
 The HA and NA genes are thought to be under immune selection, as they are the external proteins that are targeted by the immune system.
 The HA and NA proteins, therefore, evolve under dual constraints: they have to continue functioning for cellular entry and release, while also evolve novel epitopes that can successfully evade immune system detection.
 Evolutionary drift in the HA and NA genes contribute to **antigenic drift**, in which the antigenic characteristics of these two proteins slowly evolve over time; under the assumption that current immunity does not adapt, the current strains gradually become non-targetable by standing population immunity.
 On the other hand, the internal proteins do not function under such selective pressures, and as such are much more highly conserved.

 Evolutionary drift is not the only mechanism by which influenza evolves.
 Its segmented and independently assorting genome allows for **reassortment** as a complementary mode of genomic evolution.
 Reassortment is thought to be the process resulting from co-infection of two viruses infecting the same host at the same time.
+This gives rise to a process known as "antigenic shift".

 ----